9aia/thal/pm/BACKLOG.md

 ## Features

 - [ ] Create community guidelines
   - [ ] Add community guidelines link to the "Character Builder", chats and settings
 - [ ] Add report button (open modal) to contact options
-- [ ] Assigning each user a unique ID and imposing a limit on the volume of user queries that can be submitted in a given period.
 - [ ] Prevent from Prompt injection in character instructions, etc.
 - [ ] Check safety of messages
 - [ ] Check safety of fields
-- [ ] Validate legally character on create
+- [ ] Validate legally character on create/edit
   - [ ] Give feedback
 - [ ] Add safety inflation flags and strikes
+  - [ ] Assigning each user a unique ID and imposing a limit on the volume of user queries that can be submitted in a given period.
 - ---
 - [ ] Add "What's New" modal
 - [ ] Add onboarding
 - [ ] ---
-- [ ] Add contact editing
-- [ ] Add "View character details"
-- [ ] Add "Keep Character definition/instructions private"
 - [ ] Add language drawer containing UI language and translation settings
 - ---
 - [ ] Add markdown preview in the message input